 We didn’t think we were doing anything out of the ordinary.
 Just sharing our small farm experiences.
-But this project has evolved into something that is making an impact on local food production, sustainable small farming and building community while helping educate and preserve our rural history.
+But this project has evolved into something that is making an impact on local food production, sustainable small farming and communities while sharing knowledge and preserving our rural history.

-And the best part of the project . . . all of the stories, research and data pertains to Canadian climate, growing conditions and history!!
+The best part of the project ~ all of the workshops, research and data pertains to Canadian climate, growing conditions and history!

 We are Always Learning as we grow.
-Our farm trials now include ancient and heritage wheat such as Emmer and Red Fife.
+The farm trials included ancient and heritage wheat such as Emmer and Red Fife.

-We also feature stories about livestock management and offer resources for the new young farmer.
+Information about livestock management and regional resources for new young farmers.

 Heritage Farm Spring Calves

-Pollinators are a big part of small farms and food production.
+Pollinators are a big part of our small farm and food production.
 Our background in raising bees and apiculture research has made us very passionate about the conservation of pollinators.

-How To Grow Heirloom Tomatoes & Save Seeds
+How To Grow Heirloom Tomatoes & Seed Saving

 Scaling Up for Commercial Production of Local Food & Marketing Opportunities